Flaevor Recipe Website

 Have more questions regarding the origin and taste of Madras Curry Powder?
 Keep scrolling to the bottom of the post to the FAQ section

 Traditionally made and sold to flavour sauces for meat, vegetable stews and soups, it also makes a wonderful marinade or dry rub.
-Small amounts can be blended into melted butter or oil and used as a baste.
-Or try mixing a teaspoon into yoghurt, mayonnaise or sour cream and use it as a dipping sauce.
+Small amounts can be stirred into melted butter or oil and used as a baste.
+Or try a teaspoon in yoghurt, mayonnaise or sour cream as a dipping sauce.

 Keep scrolling below the recipe for more suggestions on how to use Madras Curry Powder